What's your moonshot idea to improve the quality of life of 100 million Japanese people over 5 years using exponential technology?

 - An abstract of the project idea

-- Within the abstract, describe and detail the following: Your idea and problem/opportunity you are addressing, your solution and long-term impact, applied technology for your solution, your business model, and any competitors you may have.
+- Within the abstract, describe and detail the following: Your idea and problem/opportunity you are addressing, your solution and long-term impact, applied technology for your solution, and your business model

 - Video URL of the project idea